 Your child and anyone coming along to the pool appointment must not have (and not be recently exposed to) a contagious illness.
 Cancel your appointment if your child (or anyone coming in the pool) is ill, has had diarrhea in the last 2 weeks, or has any open cut or wound.

-- Diarrhea or bowel incontinence
+- diarrhea or bowel incontinence

-- Fungal infection (such as athlete's foot)
+- a fungal infection (like athlete's foot)

-- Open wounds or bleeding
+- open wounds or bleeding

-- Urinary tract infection
+- a urinary tract infection (UTI)

-- Uncontrolled seizures
+- uncontrolled seizures

-- Deep vein thrombosis (DVT)
+- deep-vein thrombosis (DVT)